s-digiro/shellbird/README.md

 	- Enter command: : (Currently the only command is :pause)

 Note: These are all temporary controls.
 Eventually controls will be fully configurable in a vim-like rc file

-## Genre Tree
-Genres are read from a file.
-An example is in the root of the project, genres.txt.

 ## Commands
 A commandline can be brought up with the ':' key.
 Some available commands are: